Augmented Index and Quantum Streaming Algorithms for DYCK(2): QIC Lower Bound for Augmented Index

 \end{definition}

-Given a bit string $z$ of length at least~$\ell \geq 1$, let $z^{(\ell)}$ denote the string in which $z_\ell$ has been flipped.
+Given a bit string $z$ of length at least~$\ell \geq 1$, let $z^{(\ell)}$ denote the string obtained by flipping the~$\ell$th bit of~$z$.
 The following result can be inferred from the proof of Lemma~4.9 in Ref.~\cite{JainN14}. \begin{lemma} Given any even $n \geq 2$, let $J$ and $L$ be random variables uniformly distributed in $[n/2]$ and $[n] \setminus [n/2]$, respectively.
 Conditional on some value $\ell$ for $L$, let $Z$ be a random variable chosen uniformly at random in $\{0, 1 \}^\ell$.
-The following holds for any $M$-message safe quantum protocol $\Pi$ for the Augmented Index function~$f_n$, for any odd $i \leq M$:
+The following holds for any $M$-message safe quantum protocol $\Pi$ for the Augmented Index function~$f_n \,$, for any odd $i \leq M$:

 with $\rho_{i, \ell z j z^\prime}$ defined by Eqs.~(\ref{eq:rhoilzk}) and~(\ref{eq:purerhoilzk}). \end{lemma} For completeness, we provide a proof of this lemma in Appendix~\ref{app:jnbobqic} using our notation.